aseriesofdarkcaves/karaf-practice/README.md

 # karaf-practice

-A repo for gathering all the weird shit I learn about Apache Karaf.
+A repo for gathering all the studd I learn about Apache Karaf.

 - JDK 11
 - apache-karaf-4.2.12